VWilliams86/Valerie-Williams-/Untitled Resume/resume.md

 **Alignment Health Plan.** – Orange, CA- Remote
 *Oct 2023 – Present*

-1. Led a team of 15 in the successful delivery of multiple high-profile projects, achieving a 95% on-time delivery rate.
-1. Implemented Agile methodologies across the organization, resulting in a 30% increase in team productivity and a 20% reduction in project delivery times.
-1. Managed project budgets totaling over $10 million, ensuring projects were delivered within budget and with optimal resource utilization.
-1. Conducted regular risk assessments and developed mitigation plans, reducing project risks by 40%.
-1. Fostered strong relationships with stakeholders, enhancing communication and ensuring alignment with project goals and objectives.
+1. Manage inbound and outbound calls, specializing in HMO, PPO, and POS plans for Medicare Advantage.
+1. Facilitate seamless communication between primary care providers, specialists, and diagnostic facilities to coordinate member care effectively.
+1. Utilize CRM system to generate tickets and manage calls, chats, and emails, ensuring accurate documentation and resolution of member inquiries.
+1. Assist members in navigating the online portal, troubleshooting technical issues to ensure smooth access and usability.

 ### Tech Project Management Intern
 **LES.** – Multi-country Manufacturing Firm- Georgia- Remote *Feb 2023- May 2023*

 1. Shadowed a Project Manager in the implementation of ZOHO CRM across international locations, streamlining sales, program management, warehouse operations, and customer relationship management processes.
-2. Observed and supported the development and rollout of new marketing materials for sales teams, improving engagement with prospects and driving better sales performance.
+1. Observed and supported the development and rollout of new marketing materials for sales teams, improving engagement with prospects and driving better sales performance.

-### Assistant Project Manager
+### Safety Tech Project Coordinator
-**NextGen Technologies** – Boston, MA
-*July 2009 – May 2012*
+**HMT Tank** – Texas City, TX
+*Sep 2015 - Apr 2019*

 1. Assisted in managing software development projects, ensuring they were completed on time and within budget.
 1. Coordinated project activities and resources, maintaining detailed project documentation and status reports.